17 February, 2020 | Anar Karimli

 You can use instant or traditional boba to prepare the best boba tea in LA.
 I advise you to use instant boba.
 That will ensure you make the tea in less than 20 minutes.
 On the other hand, if you decide to use traditional boba, it may take more than an hour to make.
 If we add up the cooling time, it will be even more.
 So, keep this factor in mind.

-It would be best if you let the tea soak for around 20 minutes.
+It would be the best tea in Los Angeles if you let the tea soak for around 20 minutes.
 It should be strong since it is the base for the drink.
 That is also an option to rip the teabags to achieve even a stronger brew.

 Do not forget that you should handle boba carefully to achieve chewy boba.
 Before you add the pearls, ensure the water is boiling.
 You will also need to blend the pearls.
 It is crucial as you do not want them to stick to the bottom part of the pot.
 Once it is cooked, you should allow pearls to sit to make the boba chewier.
 Usually, 2-3 minutes will be enough for it.